xtx1130/node-threadobject/README.md

 ## More descriptions

-This package provides a good way to extend node ability.I have introduced a similar model with chrome thread programming framework, which makes it become more easier for c++ package.
+This package provides a good way to extend node ability.It give you ability to have thread objects.